muratk5n/thirdwave/en/README.md

-H2 Central: "Researchers at The Hong Kong University of Science and Technology (HKUST) have developed a new hydrogen fuel cell which is not only the world’s most durable1 to date, but is also more cost-effective..
+H2 Central: "Researchers at The Hong Kong University of Science and Technology (HKUST) have developed a new hydrogen fuel cell which is not only the world’s most durable to date, but is also more cost-effective..
 [R]esearch team led by Prof..
 Minhua.. found a new formula which not only could cut down the proportion of platinum used by 80 percent, but also set a record in terms of the cell’s durability